hoffmanap/housingstrategy/README.md

 ## Base Development Scenarios

 The base scenario sets the fundamental land use character assumed for redevelopment.
-It determines whether a parcel's yield is counted as housing, jobs, or both, and provides a floor yield calculation for parcels that are eligible but have no active policy intervention selected.
+It determines whether a parcel's yield is counted as housing, jobs, or both.

 ### Current Use
 Parcels are assumed to redevelop consistent with their existing use as identified by the Texas assessor state code (`state_cd`).
 Residentially-classified parcels (state codes beginning with A or B) contribute housing yield only.
-Commercially or industrially-classified parcels (state codes F1 — general commercial, and F2 — industrial) contribute jobs only, calculated as 50% lot coverage at 1,000 square feet per job.
-No cross-use yield is generated.
+Commercially or industrially-classified parcels (state codes F1 — general commercial, and F2 — industrial) contribute jobs only, calculated as 50% lot coverage at 1,000 square feet per job (default; adjustable). **This job yield only applies when at least one policy intervention is active.** With Current Use selected and no interventions checked, the model shows zero net change citywide — a true do-nothing baseline to compare reforms against, not a floor that fires on its own.
+(An earlier version of this tool applied the commercial job yield unconditionally under Current Use, which made "no intervention selected" misleadingly show large citywide job totals — e.g. tens of thousands of jobs with nothing checked.
+That's fixed.)

 ### All Residential
 All eligible parcels are assumed to redevelop as residential.
 Jobs are hard-zeroed across all parcels in this scenario — no policy intervention (except eliminate parking minimums, which is treated as an infrastructure policy; see below) generates jobs when this scenario is active.